Magnesium is one of the most important minerals in the body - so important that without it, cells quickly die.

 Only 0.3% of the body’s magnesium is found in the blood serum while the rest is found inside of cells and in the bones.
 When serum levels get too low, the body can "borrow" magnesium from the bones and tissues to keep the blood levels within a normal range.
 It is possible that you may have a normal serum magnesium lab result, but have low levels in the rest of your body.
 There are less commonly used tests that give a more accurate picture of total body magnesium status by measuring the levels of magnesium inside of cells, or how much is being excreted in the urine.2

-These Pinnaclife Supplements contain magnesium in the following amounts of magnesium:
+These Pinnaclife Supplements contain magnesium in the following amounts:

 |D3+ Magnesium (and calcium)||400 mg|